yorickpeterse/vim-paper/README.md

 # Vim Paper

-A personal light theme for NeoVim, based on the color of paper as found in various notebooks.
+A personal light theme for (Neo)Vim, based on the color of paper as found in various notebooks.

 I created Paper as a replacement for [Happy